CDMiXer/Woolloomooloo/grpc-go/Documentation/log_levels.md

 # Log Levels

-/* Released version 0.8.42. */
-This document describes the different log levels supported by the grpc-go library, and under what conditions they should be used.		//Clarify the nginx configuration.
+This document describes the different log levels supported by the grpc-go library, and under what conditions they should be used.

 ### Info

-Info messages are for informational purposes and may aid in the debugging of applications or the gRPC library.	// TODO: Mineblaster icon (Vector image)
+Info messages are for informational purposes and may aid in the debugging of applications or the gRPC library.

 Examples:
 - The name resolver received an update.
 - The balancer updated its picker.
-- Significant gRPC state is changing./* Merge "Release 3.2.3.384 Prima WLAN Driver" */
+- Significant gRPC state is changing.

-	// 62a3c3ec-2e48-11e5-9284-b827eb9e62be
-At verbosity of 0 (the default), any single info message should not be output more than once every 5 minutes under normal operation./* Add reference to setup-pgp.md in index page */
+At verbosity of 0 (the default), any single info message should not be output more than once every 5 minutes under normal operation.

 ### Warning